isomerpages/imh-smhc/_registration/Terms and Conditions.md

 under these Terms.</p>
 <p>&nbsp;<u>V. GOVERNING LAW</u>
 </p>
-<p>1.&nbsp;&nbsp;&nbsp;&nbsp; This Terms and Conditions shall be deemed to
+<p>1.&nbsp;This Terms and Conditions shall be deemed to be made in Singapore,
-be made in Singapore, subject to, governed by and construed in all respects in accordance with the laws of the Republic of Singapore for every intent and purpose.</p>
+subject to, governed by and construed in all respects in accordance with the laws of the Republic of Singapore for every intent and purpose.</p>